NickCL2/enhanced-text-widget/readme.txt

 === Enhanced Text Widget ===
-Contributors: bostondv
+Contributors: Pomelo Design Inc.
 Donate link: http://pomelodesign.com/donate/
 Tags: widget, clickable, linkable, linked title, text, php, javascript, flash, linked title text, linked, text widget, PHP Widget, link widget title
 Requires at least: 2.8.0
-Tested up to: 3.2.1
+Tested up to: 3.1.2
 Stable tag: trunk

-An enhanced version of the default text widget where you may have Text, HTML, JavaScript, Flash and/or PHP as content with linkable widget title.
+An enhanced version of the text widget where you may have Text, HTML, JavaScript, Flash and/or PHP as content with linkable widget title.

 == Description ==

-An enhanced version of the default text widget where you may have Text, HTML, JavaScript, Flash and/or PHP as content with linkable widget title.
+Using this WordPress plugin you may have Text, HTML, JavaScript, Flash and/or PHP as content in this widget with linkable widget titles.

 == Installation ==